This guide uses the following endpoints

 Insufficient funds on account behavior

 FedNow payments may occasionally fail due to insufficient funds in the sending account.
-When this happens, the FedNow object’s status will change toerror
+When this happens, the FedNow object’s status will change toerror, and the error field will display an insufficient funds message noting that the account balance is lower than the requested amount (ex: Not enough funds: 186.88 < 200.00).

 4. Get status updates